October 21, 2024

 Hour 1: Trump and McDonald’s, Harris’ Resume Controversy

-• Kamala Harris claims she worked at McDonald’s—but questions arise about the of this previously unmentioned stint.
+• Kamala Harris claims she worked at McDonald’s—but questions arise about the truth of this previously unmentioned stint.

 • The NY Post targets Trump over his McDonald’s campaign stop, but social media responds with mockery.